mercmobily/data-loader/README.md

 as many REST endpoints as necessary.
 As long as your naming conventions are sane, you will never have to worry about loading data again: each page will know exactly how to load (or not load) its own data.

+The API itself is easy enough to understand.
+However, this module needs two rather complex elements to be tested: a working web server with complex data endpoints, and a working routing module.
+Neither of them are common nor easy to confiugre.

+In order to understand how it all works, an example setup environment is provided, with data endpoints and a working routing system.

 ### Setting up a playground environment

 Setting up a playground to test things out has the challenge that you need a number of existing (complex)